 - Excessive dust despite regular cleaning.
 You may need to get a new air filter or get a filtration system from Service Experts Heating & Air Conditioning.

 - Humidity imbalances.
 Dryness can cause itchy eyes and increase respiratory problems.
 Too much moisture can result in mold or mildew growth.

 - Musty odors.
 Mold or mildew blossoms when the humidity in your home is too high.

 - Hot or cold spots.
 This can be related to air quality, especially if your HVAC system is having issues controlling temperature and humidity.

 - Nausea.
-This can be a response to the chemicals or pollutants in your home.
-It can also be a indication of high carbon monoxide levels.
+This can be a reaction to the chemicals or pollutants in your home.
+It can also be a warning of high carbon monoxide levels.
 Ensure that you have a operating carbon monoxide detector in your home.